 - Fun Fact: We recommend asking the locals about the whereabouts of a particular hill in the Hawkes Bay region, if only to say that you once went to Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu, the longest name for any place on Earth!

-View Our Special Packages and Deals for New Zealand Holidays
+View Our Special Packages and New Zealand Holiday Deals

 Popular New Zealand Destinations

 Occupying prime real estate in the heart of the pristine Southern and Pacific Oceans – with some of the most bewildering and fascinating scenery that you can find anywhere in the world – venturing “across the ditch” has become an increasingly popular holiday destination over the years.
 Tick-It Travel can send you to the home of the Lord of the Rings saga cheaper than ever before, whilst providing you the complete Kiwi experience, including romantic honeymoon packages and remarkable holiday package deals.

 Once shrouded behind the more popular travel destinations of Wellington, Dunedin and Christchurch, a gritty urban renewal has seen Auckland catch up in the tourist stakes, and can now boast of some of the best street level culture in the world.
 Of particular note are the explosion of trendy bars, clubs and cafés that have sprung up around town in recent years, all providing their own little taste of Kiwi culture and their surprisingly unique cuisine!

 We suggest heading to the harbour and checking out the incredible restaurants and bars that have opened up over the marina.
 If you’re lucky, you might see one of the few accredited experts in this part of the world perform a sabrage on a top bottle of New Zealand bubbly – the dramatic opening of a wine bottle with a sword!

 Experience the Fire and Passion of the North Island